 Building on the foundational strategies offered by occupational therapy, numerous OT-approved activities can further support the enhancement of hand-eye coordination in children.

 Engaging in hand-eye coordination games is essential.
-Shape sorter games are fantastic for developing eye-hand coordination, as they require children to match shapes using their whole hand.
+Shape sorter games are fantastic for developing eye-hand coordination, requiring children to match shapes with their whole hand.

 These activities foster a playful yet purposeful environment where children can improve hand-eye coordination, supporting their developmental journey through engaging and skill-building exercises.